Voting & Civic Engagement

 - A U.S. passport book or card

-Carthage’s Division of Student Affairs will host Voter ID Printing events for students throughout the year to make sure students have a valid voter ID in time for the election.
-Scroll down this page to see upcoming voter ID printing events or read The Bridge for more details.
+Carthage’s Office of Student Life will host Voter ID Printing events for students throughout the year to make sure students have a valid voter ID in time for the election.
+Scroll down to see upcoming Voter ID Printing events or read The Bridge for more details.

 If you choose to cast your ballot in your home state, visit vote.gov to learn how to register to vote in that state.